cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 * Statements in `debug` blocks are included in the compiled code.
 * Calls to `debug` functions are compiled.

 Compiling code with debug support enabled may result in larger code (both due to additional code in debug blocks and debug functions, and due to some optimizations not being performed to preserve user-defined variables).
-If the new code size exceeds the mlog code size limit (1000 instructions), you can use the [MlogAssertions mod](https://github.com/cardillan/MlogAssertions) to increase the instruction limit (up to 2000 instructions) to be able to still run the compiled code.
+If the new code size exceeds the mlog code size limit (1000 instructions), you can use the [Mlog Assertions mod](https://github.com/cardillan/MlogAssertions) to increase the instruction limit (up to 2000 instructions) to be able to still run the compiled code.

 When entering the processor screen while the program is running doesn't stop program execution.
 To get a meaningful insight into the state of the program, you may need to stop it.
 Stopping the program is possible in several ways: